Shape the Regional Growth Strategy

 Energy & Climate Change

-about 2 years agoShare on Facebook Share on Twitter Share on Linkedin Email this linkCLOSED: This discussion has concluded.
+over 3 years agoShare Energy & Climate Change on Facebook Share Energy & Climate Change on Twitter Share Energy & Climate Change on Linkedin Email Energy & Climate Change linkCLOSED: This discussion has concluded.

 Through a combination of efforts to reduce the consumption of energy, increase energy efficiency, prioritize clean energy and reduce GHG emissions, the region will work toward achieving its GHG reduction targets.
 Taking action will help to reduce energy costs, and contribute to a healthier future for both FVRD residents and our neighbours.RGS Goal